herepete/herepete/README.md

 ### Hi there 👋

-### Please see various project i have worked on here the big one (and the most fun) is the Football manager Repo's
+### This Repro contains various project i have worked on.
+The big one (and the most fun) is the Football manager scripting.

 <!--